 Last reviewed: May 2026

-What you'll pay to buy and fit smart heating controls, what zoning adds, and the payback maths done honestly — including the cases where it doesn't pay back at all.
+What you'll pay to buy and fit smart heating controls, what zoning adds, and the payback maths done properly — including the cases where it doesn't pay back at all.

 | Item | Typical cost |